 The shortfall between the basic costs of running a school and the amount funded by governments is what necessitates a reasonable fee structure so that Catholic schools can operate and provide the high quality of education that they are known for and that parents rightly expect.

 The schedule of tuition fees is set by Catholic Education Services.
-School Levies are set and reviewed annually by the School Board and approved by the Parish priest.
-Levies include a Building Levy (buildings and maintenance), P&F Fundraising Levy, IT Levy and Resource Levy.
+School Levies are set and reviewed annually and approved by the Parish priest.
+Levies include a Capital Levy Resource Levy and Activity Levy.

 Catholic schools strive to keep fees as affordable as possible.
 Discounts are provided to all families where more than one child is attending Catholic schools in the Diocese of Cairns.
 Parents are often pleasantly surprised at the affordability of a Catholic education in the Cairns Diocese in comparison with private or independent schools, Catholic schools in capital cities, and even daycare costs.